-- Meridian 2 has feature codes which allow everything in the database to be allocated to a specific category; users can group like-features for search, display and output routines. - Meridian 2 is defined as a limited link and node structure within each layer.
+- Meridian 2 has feature codes that allow everything in the database to be allocated to a specific category; users can group like-features for search, display and output routines. - Meridian 2 is defined as a limited link and node structure within each layer.
 It contains points, lines and nodes.
 Nodes have pointers to lines that join at the node and, similarly, there are lines that enclose an area containing a point.
-Some points are not contained within areas enclosed by lines. - Department of Environment, Transport and the Regions (DETR) road classification numbers are stored in attribute records and are applied to features such as roads.
-Names applying to administrative areas and developed land use areas are also included in the attribute record of the appropriate point feature - Annual updating of source databases ensures that high standards of currency and integrity are maintained.
+Some points are not contained within areas enclosed by lines. - Department for Transport (DfT), road classification numbers are stored in attribute records and are applied to features such as roads.
+Names applying to administrative areas and developed land use areas are also included in the attribute record of the appropriate point feature - Annual updating of many of the source databases ensures that high standards of currency and integrity are maintained.
+The road network in Meridian 2 is a derived and simplified network which has been produced from OSCAR Asset-Manager[®].